spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:PersistenceInBusinessModel

 On the project level, you can use repository and entity manager inside the business model class.
-The methods must be declared on the project level.
+Their methods must be declared on the project level.

 ### Example of error in the Evaluator output